 August 2011 we ran a contest where every day we give away one book for an entire month.
 The contest had extreme success.
 Lots of people participated and lots of give away.
 I have received lots of questions if we are doing something similar this month.
 Absolutely, instead of running a contest a month long we are doing something more interesting.
 We are giving away USD 198 worth gift every day for this week.
 We are giving away Joes 2 Pros 5 Volumes (BOOK) SQL 2008 Development Certification Training Kit every day.
 One copy in India and One in USA.
 Total 2 of the giveaway (worth USD 198).
-All the gifts are sponsored from the Koenig Training Solution and Joes 2 Pros.
+All the gifts are sponsored from the Joes 2 Pros.

 How to Win:

 - Read the Question